Projects in Progress

 Major Projects, Renovations and Upgrades

-With the goal of reducing utility costs on the Hattiesburg campus, the second phase of the Campus Lighting Upgrade is expected to begin during the holiday break of 2012.
+With the goal of reducing utility costs on the Hattiesburg campus, the second phase of the Campus Lighting Upgrade took place during the holiday break of 2012.
 Phase one of the upgrades added lighting improvements to the outdoor walking areas from McLemore to Southern Hall.
 Phase two of the upgrade will include the replacement of outdoor lighting with new energy efficient LED fixtures, in the areas between Southern Miss Drive and Centennial Lawn.
 The project will also include the installation of six new code blue emergency phones.
-Impact: There will be limited security lighting at night while the upgrade is taking place, but extra security from UPD will be provided through the completion date, which has yet to be determined.

 Other Projects in Progress